Generic name: thioguanine [ THYE-oh-GWA-neen ]

 Before taking this medicine

-You should not use thioguanine if you are allergic to it, or if you have ever used thioguanine or mercaptopurine and they were not effective in treating your condition.
+You should not use Tabloid if you are allergic to it, or if you have ever used this medicine or mercaptopurine and they were not effective in treating your condition.

-Do not use thioguanine if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
+Tabloid may harm an unborn baby.
+Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of thioguanine.
+Call your doctor for instructions if you miss a dose of Tabloid.

 What happens if I overdose?